in , ,

 Sweet corn is a warm-season annual.
 It is one of the most popular home garden crops and one of the most widely planted commercial crops.
 Sweet corn is grown for its juicy, plump, sweet-flavored kernels.
 Corn can be eaten steamed, boiled, or roasted.

-In addition to sweet corn, other types of corn include popcorn, flint corn, flour corn; flint corn is (Zea mays var. indurata; also known as Indian corn or sometimes calico corn is used in ornamental decorations); flour corn (Zea mays var. amylacea) is a variety of corn with a soft starchy endosperm and a thin pericarp; Zea mays everta, is the only type of corn to actually pop.
+In addition to sweet corn, other types of corn include popcorn, flint corn, and flour corn; flint corn is (Zea mays var. indurata; also known as Indian corn or sometimes calico corn is used in ornamental decorations); flour corn (Zea mays var. amylacea) is a variety of corn with a soft starchy endosperm and a thin pericarp; Zea mays everta, is the only type of corn to actually pop.

 Sweet corn is a summer crop.
 It is best planted in late spring after the soil temperature reaches 60°F (16°C), usually two or three weeks after the last frost in spring.
 Corn planted out of season in cold, wet soil is unlikely to germinate.